MehuSingh10/ArenaLink-/README.md

 Certainly!
-Here’s a draft for your README file for the SportsLife project:
+Here’s a draft for your README file for the ArenaLink  project:

 ---